 CONCLUSION

-The present study revealed that all Sclerotium rolfsii isolates associated with collar rot of chickpea in Telangana belonged to a single mycelial compatibility group, indicating low genetic variability within the pathogen population.
+The present study revealed that all Sclerotium rolfsii isolates associated with collar rot of chickpea in Telangana belong to a single mycelial compatibility group, indicating low genetic variability within the pathogen population.
 Although varying degrees of incompatibility were observed among isolate pairings complete interconnection through compatible interactions suggested a common genetic background.
 This uniformity supports the use of a representative isolate for pathogenicity and management studies.
 The findings imply that disease control strategies, including biocontrol agents and fungicides evaluated against a single isolate are likely to be effective across the region aiding in the development of region-specific management practices for collar rot of chickpea.

 Disclaimer (Artificial intelligence)